Art Nouveau: Posters and graphic art

 The graphic arts flourished in the Art Nouveau period, thanks to new technologies of printing, particularly colour lithography, which allowed the mass production of colour posters.
 Art was no longer confined to galleries, museums and salons; it could be found on Paris walls, and in illustrated art magazines, which circulated throughout Europe and to the United States.
 The most popular theme of Art Nouveau posters was women; women symbolizing glamour, modernity and beauty, often surrounded by flowers.

 In Britain, the leading graphic artist in the Art Nouveau style was Aubrey Beardsley (1872–1898).
 He began with engraved book illustrations for Le Morte d'Arthur, then black and white illustrations for Salome by Oscar Wilde (1893), which brought him fame.
 In the same year, he began engraving illustrations and posters for the art magazine The Studio, which helped publicize European artists such as Fernand Khnopff in Britain.
 The curving lines and intricate floral patterns attracted as much attention as the text.

 The Swiss-French artist Eugène Grasset (1845–1917) was one of the first creators of French Art Nouveau posters.
-He helped decorate the famous cabaret Le Chat noir in 1885 and made his first posters for the Fêtes de Paris.
+He helped decorate the cabaret Le Chat noir in 1885 and made his first posters for the Fêtes de Paris.
 He made a celebrated poster of Sarah Bernhardt in 1890, and a wide variety of book illustrations.
 The artist-designers Jules Chéret, Georges de Feure and the painter Henri de Toulouse-Lautrec all made posters for Paris theaters, cafés, dance halls cabarets.
 The Czech artist Alphonse Mucha (1860–1939) arrived in Paris in 1888, and in 1895 made a poster for actress Sarah Bernhardt in the play Gismonda by Victorien Sardou.
 The success of this poster led to a contract to produce posters for six more plays by Bernhardt.
 Over the next four years, he also designed sets, costumes, and even jewellery for the actress.
 Based on the success of his theater posters, Mucha made posters for a variety of products, ranging from cigarettes and soap to beer biscuits, all featuring an idealized female figure with an hourglass figure.
 He went on to design products, from jewellery to biscuit boxes, in his distinctive style.

 In Vienna, the most prolific designer of graphics and posters was Koloman Moser (1868–1918), who actively participated in the Secession movement with Gustav Klimt and Josef Hoffmann, and made illustrations and covers for the magazine of the movement, Ver Sacrum, as well as paintings, furniture and decoration.